Anon-Planet/thgtoa/guide.md

 Here are several ways to set it up for all main OSes.

+**Warning:** You should avoid installing extensions in Tor Browser, as they can be used to fingerprint and identify you.

 ### Windows, Linux, and macOS:

 Please see [Appendix Y: Installing and using desktop Tor Browser].